RoyCCWang/PatchMixtureKriging/README.md

 This package is under construction.

-To install, start Julia REPL, press `]`, and run the command `https://github.com/RoyCCWang/PatchMixtureKriging`
+To install, start Julia REPL, press `]`, and run the command `add PatchMixtureKriging`.
+You might need a few more packages to run the scripts in the example folder; see the first few lines to see which packages are required for each file.

 Example folder:
 `IBB1D.jl` is a 1D regression example using the iterated Brownian bridge kernel.